intel-secl/certificate-management-service/docs/LLD.md

 ### Get CSR signed from root CA
 As a user, I want to get my TLS/JWT CSR signed from CMS.

 ### Recreate Root CA certificate
 As an administrator, I want to create or recreate Root CA certificate of CMS.

 ### Recreate TLS certificate
-A an administrator, I want to create or recreate TLS certificate of CMS.
+As an administrator, I want to create or recreate TLS certificate of CMS.

+### Recreate Authentication Token
+As an administrator, I want to create or recreate Authentication token for CMS.

+## Integration User Stories
+### AAS Download TLS certificate using setup Auth Token
+As an administrator, I want to download TLS certificate from CMS while installation of AAS or using setup command, using Authentication Token provided by CMS at setup

+### WLS Download Root CA certificate
+As an administrator, I want to download Root CA certificate from CMS while installation of WLS or using setup command

+### WLS Download TLS certificate
+As an administrator, I want to download TLS certificate from CMS while installation of WLS or using setup command

+### WLA Download Root CA certificate
+As an administrator, I want to download Root CA certificate from CMS while installation of WLA or using setup command

 # Certificate Management Service Installaton